Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Assessing slip and trip risks

-Operating a robust system of inspection of floor surfaces or coverings, paths, walkways and other pedestrian routes is important in preventing slips and trips.
-This sits alongside effective arrangements for reporting, recording and correcting (or providing temporary safeguards for) any defects identified in a timely manner.
+Operating a robust system of inspection of floor surfaces or coverings, paths, walkways, and other pedestrian routes is important in preventing slips and trips.
+This sits alongside effective arrangements for reporting, recording, and correcting (or providing temporary safeguards for) any defects identified promptly.

 Advising staff/volunteers on how to report any defects and involving them in inspections if necessary is also important.
 This way, they are more equipped to keep themselves safe and advise visitors where and when necessary.